Skip to main content

 Composite’s budget calculations require information from all its aggregated objectives.

-• If data for any query of aggregated objectives is missing or delayed, then the composite’s budget calculation will also be missing or delayed.
+• If data for any aggregated objective query is missing or delayed, then the composite’s budget calculation will also be missing or delayed.

 tip